Facundo Rizzi

-Facundo Emanuel Rizzi (born 28 August 1997) is an Argentine professional footballer who plays as a left-back for Romanian Liga I club FC Argeș Pitești.
+Facundo Emanuel Rizzi (born 28 August 1997) is an Argentine professional footballer who plays as a left-back for Nueva Chicago.

 Career

 Rizzi is a graduate of the Rosario Central youth system, being promoted to the first-team during the 2016–17 Primera División season.
 He featured in back-to-back league fixtures in December 2016, making his professional debut on 11 December in a home defeat to Lanús; with the secondary appearance coming against Belgrano seven days later.
 In July 2019, after a total of ten matches for Rosario, Rizzi departed to Primera B Nacional with Villa Dálmine.

 On 11 January 2022, Rizzi joined Gimnasia Jujuy.

-In January 2023, Rizzi joined Liga I club FC Argeș Pitești on an eighteen-month contract.
+In January 2023, Rizzi joined Romanian Liga I side FC Argeș Pitești on an eighteen-month contract.
+On 27 October 2023, the club announced that Rizzi's contract had been terminated by mutual agreement.